FIRE OFFICER COACHING

 Fire Service Leadership is Challenged by New Personnel & Societal Norms

 Jared Buckley has coached, trained, and lead fire chiefs and officers over the past 5 years on how to grow their leadership ability.
 His primary focus in leadership is emotional intelligence.
-When he coaches or trainers chief officers, he focuses on improving their unconscious behaviors that are significant indicators to their success and well-being.
-In addition, Coach Buckley will work teams and working relationships that are struggling or need some alteration to get to higher performance.
+When he coaches or trains officers, he focuses on improving their unconscious behaviors that are significant indicators to their success and well-being.
+In addition, Coach Buckley works with teams and working relationships that are struggling or need some alteration to get to higher performance.

 (READ MORE HERE…)